Gwen Stefani And Blake Shelton To Amp Up Their Flirtation On ‘The Voice’

 “The producers just told [Gwen Stefani] and Blake that they have to honor their contracts,” the insider told Radar Online.
 “Part of the reason that they invited Gwen back on the show was so that the two of them could let their love blossom on screen… and they just aren’t!”

-After Gwen Stefani was seen being flirty with the male singer last week, a source claimed she and Shelton had grown tense.
+After Gwen Stefani had been flirty with the male singer last week, a source claimed she and Shelton had grown tense.

 “[Blake Shelton] is constantly talking about how he thinks that [Gwen Stefani] is too hot for him and when she flirted with the hot younger contestant, he got upset about it and was giving her the cold shoulder afterwards,” the source told Radar Online last week.
 “You could just tell that there is a lot of tension between the two of them right now.”